gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 ### !challenge

-* type: paragraph
+* type: checkbox
-* id: b9b3c22e-6cc3-46d6-99d8-a8e7bdab7965
+* id: c36da0e7-bc20-4ba6-a0f2-6cc594f927b1
 * title: Rewriting Brownfield
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-In April of 2000,  Joel Spolsky, future CEO of StackOverflow, called rewriting a software system from scratch ["the single worst strategic mistake that any software company can make."](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)
+In April of 2000,  Joel Spolsky, future CEO of StackOverflow, called rewriting a software system from scratch “the single worst strategic mistake that any software company can make.” (https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)

-Based on the aspects of greenfield and Brownfield software development efforts above, why would he say that?
+Select the following answers that would support his argument:

 ##### !end-question

+##### !options

+* Greenfield projects have a higher degree of risk
+* Brownfield projects have a clearer project direction
+* Greenfield projects require a more significant development effort
+* Greenfield projects allow for more freedom to design system

+##### !end-options

-##### !placeholder
+##### !answer

+* Greenfield projects have a higher degree of risk
+* Brownfield projects have a clearer project direction
+* Greenfield projects require a more significant development effort

-##### !end-placeholder
+##### !end-answer

-### !explanation
+#### !explanation
-Rewriting means losing all the foundation that was previously built up, and requires much more time.
-The risk is increased as it is now more like a greenfield project, though it may still have dependencies on older systems.
-All the while, the existing software must be maintained, further slowing down progress on the rewrite effort.
+Although greenfield projects allow for more freedom to design the system that does not support the argument above.
-### !end-explanation
+#### !end-explanation
 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->